Antonomasia3rd/stuff/diary/tech/rooting and stuff/debloat Samsung A34.md

 ### package:com.android.shell

-yeah you will not debloat with this uninstalled
+yeah you will not debloat with this uninstalled, tested on Android 6, disconnects you from ADB with no way of reinstalling

 ### package:com.android.systemui